7 steps to set up your business in Berlin

 When it comes to thinking outside of the norm, Berlin is a city that believes in daring to disrupt the status quo.
 However, every business owner, founder and talent has to take crucial steps to thrive in “Silicon Allee”.

-Wondering where to start when it comes to setting up your business in Berlin?
+Are you wondering where to start when it comes to setting up your business in Berlin?
 There are plenty of services to help you establish your business here and keep the momentum.
 These are seven key elements you should put in place:

 1. Check your status